vjz3qz/defib-radar/README.md

 ## Features

-- Fetches AED locations from the PulsePoint API.
+- Fetches AED locations from the Open Data DC's API.
 - Maps and displays nearest AEDs based on user location.
 - Provides routing to the selected AED.